COSMOS-CTC-Cambridge/damtp-research-programming/modules/algorithms.md

     -   a variable describing the discrete lattice
 -   the function declaration shall be `def Laplacian(indata, result, d)`
 -   remember the correctness tests
--   in jupyter/ipython you can use `%timeit Laplacian(X,Y,d)` to test your performance (but we'll deal with optimisation next week)
+-   in jupyter/ipython you can use `%timeit Laplacian(X,Y,d)` to test your performance (but we'll deal with optimisation later)

 ### Simulated Annealing